-Singapore is as much a city as a nation, not comparable to the area and population of the other three countries in question.
-Political implications, the EU's role in the case of Germany or ASEAN's role and the stability of the South East Asian neighbours for Singapore, Thailand and Indonesia are important factors in addition to the macro economic environment (Rugman & Hodgetts 2000).
-The population and workforce composition indicate the cultural diversity within each country.
-Even such a general analysis confirms that there are very significant differences in socio-economic context among the four countries and some of these differences, especially in the field of Human Resource Management (HRM), require a comparative approach which considers more than macro-economic data.
+Singapore is as much a city as a nation, and is not comparable to the area and population of the other three countries in question.
+Political implications, the EU's role in the case of Germany or ASEAN"s role and the stability of the South East Asian neighbours for Singapore, Thailand and Indonesia are important factors in addition to the macro economic environment (Rugman and Hodgetts 2000).
+The population and workforce composition indicate the cultural diversity within each country with Singapore recognising three major ethnic groups, whereas the other countries highlight indigenous groups or foreign workers.
+Even such a general analysis confirms that there are very significant differences in socioeconomic context among the four countries and some of these differences, especially in the field of Human Resource Management (HRM), require a comparative approach which considers more than macro-economic data.